 Doubly-Linkedness.
-As noted above, the set of bad states with respect to a property p is characterized by a set of signatures such that the union of their upward closure with respect to \sqsubseteq contains all heaps not fulfilling p.
+As noted above, the set of bad states with respect to a property $$p$$ is characterized by a set of signatures such that the union of their upward closure with respect to \Box contains all heaps not fulfilling p .
 The property we want to express is that following a pointer of one color and then immediately following a pointer of the other color gets you back to the same node.
-The bad patterns are then simply the set $\{b_1, b_2, b_3, b_4\}$, shown to the right, as they describe exactly the property of taking one step of each color and not ending up where we started.
+The bad patterns are then simply the set $\{b_1, b_2, b_3, b_4\}$, shown to the right, as they describe exactly such that the union of their upward closure with respect t to express is that following a pointer of one color and the the property of taking one step of each color and not ending up where we started.